 8. Rival High-Performance RS2V – (Excellent padding and comfort)

-Rival has gained a lot of recognition and appreciation in recent years because of their high-quality equipment.
+Rival has gained a lot of recognition and appreciation in recent years because of its high-quality equipment.
 They are known to deliver precisely what they promise and maintain a good track record.
 Their RS2V sparring gloves are no exception and are one of the best boxing gloves for training.

 - It is made up of full grain leather, thus very durable and will last for many years.